martinus/robin-hood-hashing/doc/BENCHMARKS.md

 ## Random Distinct

 A mixed workload, similar to the benchmark used in [attractivechaos/udb2](https://github.com/attractivechaos/udb2).
 50M `operator[]` are performed with random keys.
-This is done 4 times, with different number of prabability of accessing existing elements: 5% distinct values, 25% distinct, 50%, and purely random numbers with 100% distinctness.
+This is done 4 times with a new map, with different number of prabability of accessing existing elements: 5% distinct values, 25% distinct, 50%, and purely random numbers with 100% distinctness.
 [Source](https://github.com/martinus/map_benchmark/blob/4f4ed87d1e73082bf1fde5e14e8c24b825c09db9/src/benchmarks/RandomDistinct.cpp#L5)

 ![Random Distinct](random_distinct2.png)
 Brown is `std::unordered_map<int, int>`, green is `robin_hood::unordered_map<int, int>` (defaulting to `flat_map`).